Multidimensional continued fractions and symbolic codings of toral translations: Introduction

-In our proofs we also heavily rely on the theory on $S$-adic Rauzy fractals which has been developed in \cite{BST:19}.
-For an illustration of such a Rauzy fractal, see Figure \ref{fig:selmertribu}.
-This allows us to verify the Pisot conjecture on sequences of substitutions for wide families of systems of Pisot type thereby extending the results in \cite{BST:19,Fogg:20}.
-Already in \cite{BST:19} for the Brun as well as the Arnoux--Rauzy algorithm discrete spectrum results have been shown.
-Parallel to our work, \cite{Fogg:20} proved results on pure discrete spectrum of $S$-adic systems coming from continued fraction algorithms with special emphasis on the Cassaigne--Selmer algorithm.
-The conditions we have to assume in our main results are easy to check effectively and our present results (stated in Section~\ref{sec:main-results}) are more general than the ones in \cite{BST:19,Fogg:20}.
-This allows us to treat the Arnoux--Rauzy algorithm in arbitrary dimensions as well as multiplicative continued fraction algorithms as the Jacobi--Perron algorithm (which requires to work with $S$-adic systems based on infinitely many substitutions).
+In our proofs, we also heavily rely on the theory of $S$-adic Rauzy fractals, which has been developed in \cite{BST:19}.
+For an illustration of such a Rauzy fractal, see Figure~\ref{fig:selmertribu}.
+Rauzy fractals have been introduced in \cite{Rauzy:82} for the so-called Tribonacci substitution; see also \cite{Thu89}.
+One motivation for Rauzy's construction was to exhibit explicit factors of the substitutive dynamical system as translations on compact abelian groups, under the Pisot hypothesis.
+The formalism of $S$-adic Rauzy fractals allows us to verify the Pisot conjecture on sequences of substitutions for wide families of systems satisfying the Pisot condition, thereby extending the results in \cite{BST:19,Fogg:20}; see Theorems~\ref{theo:MCF} and~\ref{theo:main}.
+Already in \cite{BST:19}, for the Brun algorithm as well as the Arnoux--Rauzy algorithm, purely discrete spectrum results have been shown.
+Parallel to our work, \cite{Fogg:20} proved results on purely discrete spectrum of $S$-adic dynamical systems coming from continued fraction algorithms with special emphasis on the Cassaigne--Selmer algorithm.
+However, the conditions we have to assume in our main results are easy to check effectively and our results (stated in Section~\ref{sec:main-results}) are more general than the ones in \cite{BST:19,Fogg:20}.
+This allows us to treat the Arnoux--Rauzy algorithm in arbitrary dimensions as well as multiplicative continued fraction algorithms like the Jacobi--Perron algorithm (which requires to work with $S$-adic dynamical systems based on infinitely many substitutions).

+In order to state our results in full mathematical precision, we require several concepts and notation that will be introduced in Section~\ref{sec:land}.
+Nevertheless, for the convenience of the reader, we provide already here an informal ``prototype'' of our theorems on purely discrete spectrum; for the exact statements, we refer to Theorems~\ref{theo:MCF}, \ref{theo:MCF2}, \ref{theo:main}, and~\ref{theo:main2}.

+\begin{namedthm}{Theorem A} If $(D,\nu)$ is an $S$-adic version of a $(d{-}1)$-dimensional continued fraction algorithm satisfying the Pisot condition, then, under mild conditions that are easy to check, the $S$-adic dynamical system $(X_{\bsigma},\Sigma)$ has purely discrete spectrum for $\nu$-almost every $\bsigma\in D$.
+Moreover, $X_{\bsigma}$ is a bounded natural coding of an explicitly given translation on $\TT^{d-1}$. \end{namedthm}

+The next result, which can be considered as a partial converse of Theorem A, is an informal statement of Theorem~\ref{t:nc}, which shows that $S$-adic Rauzy fractals essentially are the only candidates of bounded remainder sets for $S$-adic dynamical systems.

+\begin{namedthm}{Theorem B} Assume that the $S$-adic dynamical system $(X,\Sigma)$ is the natural coding of a minimal translation~$R_{\bt}$ on~$\TT^{d-1}$ w.r.t.\ a partition $\{\cF_1,\dots,\cF_d\}$ of a bounded fundamental domain of~$\TT^{d-1}$.
+Then the sets $\cF_1,\dots,\cF_d$ are affine images of $S$-adic Rauzy fractals.
+Moreover, they are bounded remainder sets of~$R_{\bt}$ for letters (and, under some properness condition, also for words). \end{namedthm}

+When we apply these theorems to concrete examples in Section~\ref{sec:ex}, we will see that they have several consequences.
+We want to mention two of these consequences already here; see Corollaries~\ref{cor:CS} and~\ref{cor:Br}.